The Gophers kick off the 2014 campaign on Friday, Sept. 5 with the Oz Memorial in Falcon Heights.

 The Minnesota men's cross country/track programs is directed by one of their own in Golden Gopher alum Steve Plasencia.
-Plasencia, a 1979 Minnesota graduate and an All-American runner for the Maroon and Gold, begins his 16th season at the helm of the cross country team and third as the head coach of the Minnesota men's cross track & field program.
+Plasencia, a 1979 Minnesota graduate and an All-American runner for the Maroon and Gold, begins his 18th season at the helm of the cross country team and sixth as the head coach of the Minnesota men's cross track & field program.

 Plasencia's Gophers struggled to stay healthy in 2009, but finished the season strong placing 24th at the NCAA Championships.
 Hassan Mead continued to add to Gopher history winning his second Big Ten title and capturing All-America honors.
 Mead's 16th-place finish at NCAAs earned his third All-America honor, joining only Chris Rombough with that many national honors in a Gopher career.